Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

 But the real gem of Procida is the old fishing village: Marina della Corricella.

 Corricella is a wonderful photographic setting.
 Exploring the village means being in contact with a continuous source of photographic inspiration.
 Multicolored houses leaning one next to the other, one above the other.
-Arches, balconies, stairs, windows, steps, shadows, colors, glimpses of the sea, boats, fishing nets.
-Among all this thrill the work activities of fishermen, restaurateurs, moorers, housewives.
+Arches, balconies, stairs, windows, steps, shadows, colours, glimpses of the sea, boats, fishing nets.
+Among all this thrill the work activities of fishermen, restaurateurs, moorers, and housewives.

 Why Procida?